All Episodes

 Love to have you.

-It's bracing, it's cold, it's exciting.
+It's exciting.

-The dawn's a fantastic.
+The dawns are fantastic.

-Thank you, Stuff.
+Thank you, Steph.

-Work on yourself to the point where you have some positive energy and enthusiasm and excitement about the moral mission of the world of mankind.
+Work on yourself to the point where you have some positive energy and enthusiasm and excitement about the moral mission of the world, of mankind.

 No beating your kids, no hitting your kids, no support of political violence, no enthusiasm for people getting shot, deplatformed, arrested over memes.

-Drop the gun, and you can come into the club.
+You gotta let go of the gun, drop the gun, and you can come into the club.

 This is a gun-free zone in my life.